-You should expect to hit your maximum-out-of-pocket in a Medicare Advantage plan in many cases.
+In many cases, you should expect to hit your maximum out-of-pocket in a Medicare Advantage plan.
 Most Medicare Advantage plans include drug coverage.

 You will pay the plan’s deductible, copays, or coinsurance.
 Check your plan to ensure coverage of a specific drug.

 Medicare Advantage or a Part D prescription plan will cover you.

 Check with your plan’s formulary to ensure coverage for your prescription.
 You can expect to pay the plan’s copay, coinsurance, or deductibles as applicable.

 If you’re facing an unexpected battle with cancer, or you’re the loved one or caretaker of someone, you aren’t alone.
 We can assist you in figuring out your options for health coverage so that you can concentrate on dealing with cancer.